Dionysos-o/CID/README.md

 # CID--Driver gene detection via causal inference on single cell embeddings

-### CID a causal inference based on scBERT to identify driver genes from scRNA-seq data.
+### CID: a causal inference based on scBERT to identify driver genes from scRNA-seq data.

 CID is a causal inference-based approach designed to identify driver genes from single-cell RNA sequencing (scRNA-seq) data.
 It leverages advancements in large language models (LLMs) within the field of single-cell biology.
 CID not only identifies biologically meaningful driver genes that are overlooked by traditional associative-analysis methods but also accurately predicts the directional changes of target genes following the knockout of a driver gene.
 ![image](https://github.com/Dionysos-o/CID/assets/68541740/6d9ff1d6-e36d-45d0-8af4-c3a46338107d)